devonfw-tutorials/katacoda-scenarios-dev/87_Added-My-Thai-Star-tutorial_my-thai-star/step2.md

 `cd my-thai-star`{{execute T1}}

-After that, you can build and run the application.
+After that, you can build and run the application using docker-compose.